z-gong/mstk/README.md

 ## Example

-This script build a simulation box of hexane using `Packmol`, assign temperature-dependent *TEAM_MGI* force field using `DFF`, prepare input files for running `GROMACS` NPT simulation at 500 K and 10 bar, and generate corresponding script for `Slurm` job scheduler.
+This script will build a simulation box of hexane using `Packmol`, assign temperature-dependent *TEAM_MGI* force field using `DFF`, prepare input files for running `GROMACS` NPT simulation at 500 K and 10 bar, and generate corresponding script for `Slurm` job scheduler.